Robert L. Bradley Jr.: Career

 Bradley spent nearly 20 years in the business world, including 16 years at Enron, where for the last seven years he was corporate director for public policy analysis and speechwriter for Kenneth L. Lay.
 His opposition to the company's so-called "green" energy policy is recounted on his web site PoliticalCapitalism.org.

 He has been a senior research fellow at the University of Houston and at the Center for Energy Economics at the University of Texas at Austin.
 He received the Julian L. Simon Memorial Award in 2002 for his work on free market approaches to energy sustainability.

-He is the author of eight books on energy history and policy, including The Mirage of Oil Protection (1989); Oil, Gas, and Government: The U.S. Experience (2 vols.: 1996), which has been called "a landmark in regulatory studies"; Julian Simon and the Triumph of Energy Sustainability (2000); Climate Alarmism Reconsidered (2003); and (with Richard Fulmer) Energy: The Master Resource (2004), which Milton Friedman described as a "splendid" book that "effectively debunks the widespread predictions of energy doom."
+He is the author of eight books on energy history and policy, including The Mirage of Oil Protection (1989); Oil, Gas, and Government: The U.S. Experience (2 vols.: 1996).
+Julian Simon and the Triumph of Energy Sustainability (2000); Climate Alarmism Reconsidered (2003); and (with Richard Fulmer) Energy: The Master Resource (2004), which Milton Friedman described as a "splendid" book that "effectively debunks the widespread predictions of energy doom."

 Bradley has edited two autobiographies: Done In Oil by J. Howard Marshall II (Texas A&M University Press, 1994) and Everyone Wins!
 A Life in Free Enterprise by Gordon Cain (Chemical Heritage Foundation, 1997).

 Bradley is writing Political Capitalism: A Tetralogy, a business history and business best-practices book which documents the rise and fall of Enron.
 His first book, Capitalism at Work: Business, Government, and Energy (2009), was followed by Edison to Enron: Energy Markets and Political Strategies (2011) and Enron Ascending: The Forgotten Years, 1984–1996 (2018).
 The final volume, Contra-Capitalism: Enron and Beyond, is planned for publication in 2026, the twenty-fifth anniversary of the company's fall.

-In late 2008, Bradley founded the free-market energy and climate change-denying blog MasterResource.
-As of January 2014, it was ranked a top twenty-five 'green blog' by Technorati.
+In late 2008, Bradley founded the free-market and pro-fossil fuel energy blog MasterResource.
+It has supported greater fossil fuel use and pushed climate denial talking points.
+In January 2014, it was ranked a top twenty-five 'green blog' by Technorati.

+Influence and think tank affiliations

+Bradley is affiliated with several libertarian and pro-market think tanks that have been scrutinized for their funding structures and policy advocacy.
+These include the Institute for Energy Research (IER), the Institute of Economic Affairs (IEA) in London, and the American Institute for Economic Research (AIER), where Bradley holds formal fellowships.